claws/quadcopter/doc/naza-m-lite/software/advanced/index.rst

 ========

-This section of the documentation covers how I configured settings in the Advanced panel of the DJI NAZA-M LITE Assitant application.
+This section of the documentation covers how I configured settings in the Advanced panel of the DJI NAZA-M LITE Assistant application.

 Motor
 -----